 Mount Pleasant Family Centre Society is accepting applications for the following position:

-The Family Support Worker in the Adult Program and Children’s Program-is a member of the staff team who is required to work on call M-Thu and some Saturdays as required.
+The Family Support Worker in the Children’s Program and Adult Program -is a member of the staff team who is required to work 28 hours a week including some Saturdays as required.
 This position(s) works closely with other family support staff at the centre according to ‘best practice’ in Family Resource Programs and provides a safe and inclusive environment for all families.
-This position is reporting to the Program Manager.
+This position is reporting to the Program Managers.

 - Creates and maintains a welcoming, emotionally safe, respectful and inclusive environment.